dthain/distsys-fa21/project.md

 you to make sure that the project is of appropriate size and difficulty.
 **Submit this via the Assignments tab in Sakai.**

-**Progess Report - Wednesday, November 17th** - Turn in a two-page report describing your progress so far.
-Include a more detailed description of your system, including the details of the processes involved, the messages exchanged, and how the key "distributed systems" problems will be addressed.
-Include a screenshot or other evidence to demonstrate that the basic technology is setup and working.
+**Progess Report - Wednesday, November 17th** -
+Turn in a detailed report describing the overall design of your system and your progress towards building it.
+This will be a substantial report of some length that will reuqire you to  think carefully about the details of the system design **before** writing every bit of code.
+Your report should have the following sections:
+- **Purpose**.
+Describe the purpose of your system.
+What is it designed to accomplish, and how will you know if it is working correctly?
+If your project is similar to something that already exists (e.g. bitcoin) then explain carefully how your work differs from the original.
+- **Architecture**.
+Describe in detail how the internals of the system will work.
+Draw a detailed diagram of the system showing how the processes in the system relate, and examples of how they communicate in order to carry out the essential functions of the system.
+Detail how the system handles names or identifiers: what do they mean, how are the generated, and how items in the system are discovered or located.
+Detail how the system is made reliable in the presence of failures: what happens if the network goes down or individual processes crash, and how the system responds.
+- **Progress**.
+Describe your progress so far.
+At this point, you should have the technology installed and working, and be able to demonstrate some basic functionality, even if not all of the features or capabilities are ready yet.
+Include one or more screenshots to show that something is working.
 Indicate your progress toward completion and any challenges or problems discovered along the way.
 **Submit this via the Assignments tab in Sakai.**